- Wire & Cable

 What do we mean by terminals and connectors?

 Terminals and connectors are any of the various types of electrical wire connectors used to end a wire or cable and connect it to an electrical system or terminate it completely.
-They can be anything from ring terminals, butt splices, wire caps, ferrules, fork terminals, pin terminals or a host of other styles which are available in a variety of insulation styles.
-Pacer Group carries everything from waterproof connectors to battery posts and everything between.
+They can be anything from ring terminals, butt splices, wire caps, ferrules, fork terminals, pin terminals, or a host of other styles which are available in a variety of insulation styles.
+We employ crimp connectors, as well as other forms of electrical connectors.
+Pacer carries everything from waterproof connectors to battery posts and everything between.
 When selecting wire terminals, you need, the first thing to do is consider what requirements you’re looking for.
 Do you need waterproof terminals?
 Is vibration resistance important?
 What kind of temperatures will the wire terminals need to handle?
 Questions like these will help you isolate the type and style of wire connector to crimp that will work best for your particular application.

-"Pacer Group carries everything from waterproof connectors to battery posts and everything between."
+"Pacer carries everything from waterproof connectors to battery posts and everything between."

 Lugs & Splices